What You Need to Know:

 - A major unexpected expense

 Applications for assistance must be for immediate needs only.
 No previous or anticipated expenses shall be considered.
 Only one award per employee per a 12-month period shall be given.
-The amount awarded shall not exceed $500, and shall be distributed to the appropriate parties.
+Though there is not a maximum amount requested, funds will be approved by the CRISIS committee and the decision for funds awarded will be based on the program's funds available and how many other applications are being considered.
+The amount awarded shall be distributed to the appropriate parties.
 Funds will not be given directly to employees.